LATEST COVID-19 DEVELOPMENTS:

 AUSTRALIAN CORONAVIRUS NUMBERS:

-* Australia reported no locally-acquired virus cases on Tuesday.
-There were 13 overseas-acquired cases in hotel quarantine: seven in WA, three in NSW, two in Queensland, and on in SA.
+* There were four new overseas-acquired cases in hotel quarantine: one in Victoria, one in NSW, one in NT and one in Queensland.

 * The national death toll is 910: Victoria 820, NSW 56, Tasmania 13, WA 9, Queensland 7, SA 4, ACT 3 (Two Queensland residents who died in NSW have been included in the official tolls of both states).